Canada-the Republic of Korea relations

 Korean War commemorative and Remembrance activities in Korea

-Canadian veterans of the Korean War return to visit South Korea every year in April under programs sponsored by the Korean Veterans Association of Korea and the South Korean Ministry of Patriots and Veterans Affairs.
-The Canadian Defence Relations Office, on behalf of Veteran's Affairs Canada and the Department of National Defence Canada supports these visits and other commemorative activities.
+Annually during the month of April, Canadian veterans of the Korean War return to South Korea through programs sponsored by the Korean Veterans Association of Korea and the South Korean Ministry of Patriots and Veterans Affairs.
+The Canadian Defence Relations Office, on behalf of Veteran's Affairs Canada and the Department of National Defence Canada, supports these visits as well as other commemorative activities.

-Poppies are worn 2 weeks before the Canadian Remembrance Day of 11 November to commemorate the sacrifices of those who fought and died during the wars of the 20th century including the Korean War.
-Poppies are available in the reception area of the Embassy from the last Friday of October.
+Every year poppies are worn by military members and civilians alike for a two-week period preceding November 11, the Canadian Remembrance Day, to commemorate the sacrifices of those who fought and died during the wars of the 20th and 21st centuries, including the Korean War.

 Contact information